Welcome to my Research and Scholarship page! Below, you

 For more, visit RaoVNV.github.io/HarnessingAI/.

-However, graphs we see in our every day lives are often quite
+Graphs we see in our every day lives are often quite different than

-different than the graphs students are exposed to in introductory
+the graphs students are exposed to in introductory statistics courses.

-measure their skills in doing so?
-How to support the development of
+in doing so?
+How to support the development of these skills?

 Statistics is not a set of this-or-that rules.
 It is all about